pixel-point/pixelpoint-website/content/posts/2018-10-02-99-9-uptime-static-site-deployment-with-cloudflare-and-aws/index.md

 title: '99.9% uptime static site deployment with Cloudflare and AWS S3'
 author: Alex Barashkov
 cover: cover.jpg
+summary: A non-copypasted, easy-to-understand, and minimalistic tutorial that actually works.
 ---

 Welcome to our simple guide for those of you looking for 99.9% uptime and an almost free deployment solution for your static websites, without having to maintain and configure your own server.
 In this article, we will do it with Cloudflare as a CDN service and AWS S3 as file storage.